Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMTutorial1Account.md

 ## Create metrics account

 All Prometheus metrics will be stored in a Geneva metrics (MDM) account.
-The current private preview for Prometheus only works with metrics accounts hosted on [shared MDM stamps](~/metrics/concepts/stampsandaccounts.md#stamps-and-accounts).

-If you don't have an existing metrics account in a shared MDM stamp, follow the instructions to create a [metrics account](~/getting_started/v2/createaccounts_basic.md), and choose a shared stamp as part of the account creation process.
+If you already have an existing metrics account, you can reuse that account for Prometheus metrics as well.
+If you don't have an existing metrics account, or want to store your Prometheus metrics in a separate account, follow the instructions to create a [metrics account](~/getting_started/v2/createaccounts_basic.md) for storing your metrics.
 A Logs account is not strictly required for Prometheus metrics collection.

-    *Dedicated stamps will also be supported for Prometheus (ETA March 2022).

-If you already have an existing metrics account on a shared MDM stamp, you can reuse that account for Prometheus.

 ## Set up KeyVault authentication